wwittmer/unicens-linux-daemon/cfg/README.md

 **9.)
 Working With Ports**

-So far only sockets where used.
-They also configured the ports of the INIC.
-But the attributes used there, configured only the specific parameters for that connection.
-There are more parameters, which are shared for all connections using a port.
-Those parameters can be stored in port tags in the XML file or saved persistently into the INIC Configuration String (Flash/OTP) memory.
+So far we have only used sockets in the above examples.
+However, the socket attributes configure parameters for one specific connection only.
+Parameters which are common for all sockets/connections at a specific port can be set in so-called port tags in the xml file or saved persistently into the INIC Configuration String (Flash/OTP) memory.
 Those parameters are mandatory.
 Not configuring them in the XML or in the Configuration String will lead to a lot of run time errors and may leave the entire setup unusable.
 Port tags are defined as a child of a `<Node>` tag.

 The following are possible port types: